#DRStart#

 purpose of identification and monitoring of such transactions.
 The policy on Related Party

-vis-a-vis the Company, except to the extent of sitting fees and the fees paid for services
+relationship or transaction vis-?-vis the Company, except to the extent of sitting fees

-rendered in the professional capacity and remuneration approved by the Board of Directors
+and the fees paid for services rendered in the professional capacity and remuneration

-and as disclosed in this Annual Report.
+approved by the Board of Directors and as disclosed in this Annual Report.

 RISK MANAGEMENT FRAMEWORK